What is Booting in OS? Meaning, Types, Process, and 6 Steps Explained

 In such setups, the hard drive is divided into multiple partitions, with each partition containing a separate operating system.
 When the computer starts, a boot manager (like GRUB or Windows Boot Manager) presents a menu, allowing you to choose which OS to boot into.
 The boot manager understands multiple file systems and OS types, helping the system load the selected one properly.

-Booting is the process of starting a computer from a completely powered-off state and loading the operating system.
-While Rebooting is the process of restarting a running computer without turning off the power completely.
-Let’s dive into the differences in brief:
+Booting in os is the process of starting a computer from a completely powered-off state and loading the operating system.
+While Rebooting in os is the process of restarting a running computer without turning off the power completely.
+Let’s dive into the differences between booting and rebooting in brief:

 FeatureBootingRebooting